siddhantdixit/Paster/README.md

 # Paster
 Tool to paste Image from Clipboard to Windows Explorer.

+Uses:
-Save screenshot or copy image from web
+Save screenshot or copy image directly from web and paste it directly into windows explorer.

 How to save:
-Right Click > Paster
+Copy Image > Go To location in Windows Explorer > Right Click "Paster" Done! :)